qeedquan/qeedquan.github.io/_posts/2017-06-21-Using-QEMU-Versatile-Display-Input.markdown

 For va_list, we can get the code for it from [u.h] from the Plan 9 source tree.
 The Plan 9 compilers passes the variadic variables on the stack, so we just start walking memory locations from an argument to get to the next one.

-Division is done in software as some ARM do not have a floating point unit, so we need pull the code from the Plan 9 [libc functions] ([vlrt.c], [vlop.s], and [div.s] specifically).
+Division is done in software as some ARM processors do not have division support, so we need pull the code from the Plan 9 [libc functions] ([vlrt.c], [vlop.s], and [div.s] specifically).
 If one tries to use the division and modulus operations without these files, the linker will try to pull them in and fail if it can't find them.

 ### Conclusion